- Prime Areas

 The development of the child’s whole self is nurtured and these learnt skills are transferable across the curriculum; problem solving is a Mathematical skill, co-operation and explanation support children’s communication, social and Literacy skills and investigation provides a combination of skills needed for early science, communication, understanding and self-confidence.

-Resources and activities include; interactive LCD computer screens used for the Ben and Betty Programme, digital recorders and cameras, activity centres, musical keyboards, robots and remote controlled devices, cash registers and interactive books.
+Resources and activities include; interactive LCD computer screens, digital recorders and cameras, activity centres, musical keyboards, robots and remote controlled devices, cash registers and interactive books.
+Children have access to ‘learning tablets’ that provide activities in all areas of the curriculum.
 The essence of ICT is that it is a combination of communication, information and technology.

 The Statutory Framework for the Early Years Foundation Stage sets the standards for learning development and care from birth to five.
 Within the “Understanding the World” area of learning and development there is a specific technology learning goal: